 In a public statement issued in her own published media pack titled "Workshop ESP: An Awarenss" she states "an optional trance is held in the evening with workshop members encouraged to make contact with the deceased relatives, friends, or famous people, and questions may be posed to 'Sing' and 'Robert', Noreen's two main spiritual entities, who have something to say about everything!"
 But a significant number of people who sent her checks told investigators they thought she was story-telling about the people they know who died.
 In 2011, thirty years after she first described her ghost entity as "a male Oriental named Sing" a critic made a public speculation.
 He surmized that her entity 'Sing' might be a fantasy or delusion that she based on a popular character from the number one TV show during several years in the 1960's.
 A show that lasted 14 years until 1973 --- NBC-TV's Bonanza.
 On the series the Cartwright's family cook was named Hop Sing and played by actor Victor Sen Yung.
 In a more recent December 2014 interview in Bellspirit magazine her male entity "Sing" is now "Singh my guide, a little Asian lady."
 As her testimony in court has her entity as Sing in 1986, and her own promotional materials list "Sing" why did a male ghost she claims helps make contact among billions of the dead switch from male to female?
 Or was she caught attempting to confuse her previous lies?

 Finding 22: Psychic storyteller Noreen Renier falsely claims that in testing she "scored quite high in everything" including ESP, telepathy, and psychokinesis ---the ability to influence physical matter.
+And her "psychometry superpowers" have been shown as catastrophic failures.
 (Click to open)

-In fact during what apparently was your most extensive testing under carefully controlled conditions, your psychic and psychometry abilities were not found as "quite high", but just the opposite.
+In what are the most extensively and scientifically documented testing summaries found by GNR, all under carefully controlled conditions, Noreen Renier's psychometry abilities were not found as "quite high" as she claims, but just the opposite.

-According to Dr. Harry Kloor who in 1985 was an instructor at the Southern Oregon State campus in Ashland, Noreen Renier "showed up on campus and proclaimed she was 'gifted.'"
+Dr. Harry Kloor in 1985 was an instructor in Ashland, Oregon, at the Southern Oregon State College campus (since 1997 now Southern Oregon State University) when Noreen Renier according to Kloor "showed up on campus and proclaimed she was 'gifted.'"
+Indeed, according to witnesses, she claimed many paranormal abilities.

 In 1994 at 31, Dr. Kloor became according to People magazine the first American to earn a remarkable simultaneous double Ph.D —in physics and chemistry—at Purdue University in West Lafayette, Indiana.